RigidBit/www2png/README.md

 This is the primary codebase for the www2png web application.

-WWW2PNG is a free webpage screenshot service API with blockchain anchoring.
+WWW2PNG is a free webpage screenshot service API with blockchain anchoring using RigidBit and Ethereum.

 ## Development Prerequisites